USS Worcester (CL-144): Decommissioning

 On 2 September 1958, Worcester departed Long Beach and steamed for the Mare Island Naval Shipyard to commence the inactivation process.
 She was decommissioned at Mare Island on 19 December 1958 and simultaneously placed in reserve.
 Worcester was subsequently berthed at San Francisco and later, at Bremerton, Washington, before she was struck from the Navy list on 1 December 1970.
 She was sold to Zidell Explorations, Inc., of Portland, Oregon, for disposal on 5 July 1972.
-The light cruiser, that never had a chance to prove herself in her designed role, was subsequently broken up for scrap.
+The light cruiser, which never fought in its designated role, was subsequently broken up for scrap.

-Approximately 200 tons of her armor plate was sent to the Fermi National Accelerator Laboratory in Batavia, Illinois, west of Chicago, and the armor is being used for absorption shielding in the particle accelerator and experiment lines.
+Approximately 200 tons of her armor plate were sent to the Fermi National Accelerator Laboratory in Batavia, Illinois, west of Chicago, and the armor is being used for absorption shielding in the particle accelerator and experiment lines.

-The bell of USS Worcester is on display at the first floor near back entrance of Worcester City Hall.
+The bell of USS Worcester is on display on the first floor near the back entrance of Worcester City Hall.